Ignition Capital

 Rhodesworks_Stone_Ignition_Capital_9

-This corporate commission works both as “furniture” as well as a type of visual metaphor for the work of the venture capital fund that commissioned it.
+This corporate commission works both as furniture and as a type of visual metaphor for the work of the venture capital fund that commissioned it.
 The vertical members are explicitly linked by their geometry.
 A visually heavy cap or coping reins them in under a common framework, guiding and protecting them from above.
 This piece is visually tied to a stone table in the lobby; a separate entity that shares the same DNA but has evolved and flourished outside the boundaries of the main corporate structure.